 - 4. Click Save to save the configuration. - 5.
-To verify your instance is running, refer to "Verify the V Series Controller Instance" on the facing page.
+To verify your instance is running, refer to "Verify the V Series Controller Instance" below.

 Verify the V Series Controller Instance

 After creating or editing the V Series Controller, verify the instance is running: